UX Research Term

 User Research

-User research is the systematic study of users—their needs, behaviors, motivations, and context—to inform product design and development decisions with real user insights.
+User research is the systematic study of target users—their needs, behaviors, motivations, and context—conducted to inform product design and development decisions with empirical evidence rather than assumptions.
+This data-driven methodology validates user problems before building solutions, ensuring products address genuine user needs rather than perceived market gaps.

 Why User Research Matters